MemoonaTahira/CrowdFix/README.md

 Please see this folder for [**demo code**](demo_code).
 -->

+## Evaluation of a Deep Learning Model for Predict Visual Saliency on Images/Videos:

+Please have a look at this repo [here](https://github.com/MemoonaTahira/Visual-Saliency-Metrics-for-Evaluating-Deep-Learning-Model-performance), which has codes to easily add any Visual Saliency dataset (image/video), including Crowdfix, and use the test set to evaluate any given model's performance for predicting visual saliency.

+Some of the most popular Deep Learning video saliency prediction models can be found in this leaderboard by [Wenguan Wang](https://github.com/wenguanwang) can be found [here](https://mmcheng.net/videosal/).

 ## Citation
 You are welcome to freely use this database, and please cite with the following Bibtex code: